Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 ## The `Name` field

-The `Name` field should not be omitted if its your very first log request.
+The `Name` field should be submitted at least once.

 ```
 Date: 03/08/2020